Amaranthine

 beneath the breast plate

-that lives forever,
+that lives on forever,

 drifts its fingers